 Consistent Messaging Across Sales and Marketing

-Before you automatically dial phone numbers, make sure you have calling scripts that match your company and product marketing message.
+Before you dial phone numbers, make sure you have calling scripts that match your company and product marketing message.
 Develop scripts that define and differentiate your brand.
 Insist that callers memorize the script.
 That means rehearsing it, and practicing the script with a manager before getting on the phone.

 When you increase the number of conversations with qualified prospects, you want every prospect to hear a clear and consistent message.
 Otherwise, you’ll have multiple prospects with very different impressions about what services your organization provides.